-Since July 1997, the Weights and Measures Act require that products be labeled with metric measurements and packaged in even units.
+Since July 1997, the Weights and Measures Act Cap 513 require that products be labeled with metric measurements and packaged in even units.

-Trademark name, date of manufacture, origin and expiry date must be shown in English and/or Kiswahili.
+Trademark name, date of manufacture, country of origin, expiry date and storage instructions must be shown in English and/or Kiswahili.